LoginRadius/sso-connector/CONTRIBUTION.md

 This is a rough outline of what a contributor's workflow looks like:

 - Create a separate branch from `dev` branch to base your work.
-- Create a new folder for new Connector
+- Create a new folder for new Connector or existing SSO Connector in a different programming language
 - Make commits of logical units.
 - Make sure your commit messages are in the proper format (see below).
 - Submit a pull request to the original repository.